Table of Contents

 Environmental Protection as Economic Policy

 The physical geography that underpins the economy is also the foundation for conservation efforts.
 The Falkland Islands have designated numerous terrestrial reserves, such as the Jason Islands group, which is a sanctuary for seabirds.
 Marine protected areas (MPAs) are being considered to safeguard spawning grounds and biodiversity.
-The government recognizes that overexploitation of resources—whether through fishing, farming, or tourism—would degrade the natural capital that drives economic activity.
-Consequently, environmental management is not an afterthought but a precondition for long-term prosperity.
+The government recognizes that the long-term viability of the fishing and tourism industries depends on maintaining healthy ecosystems.